 “(d) The Mayor may audit agencies’ implementation of the telework policy established pursuant to subsection (a) or (b) of this section and employees’ utilization of telework to ensure compliance with the telework policy and this section.

-“(e) No personnel authority or agency may enter into a collective bargaining agreement that includes or requires a telework policy; provided, that this subsection shall not apply to collective bargaining agreements existing as of the effective date of the Telework Policy Amendment Emergency Act of 2026, [CITE].
+“(e) No personnel authority or agency may enter into a collective bargaining agreement that includes or requires a telework policy; provided, that this subsection shall not apply to collective bargaining agreements existing as of the effective date of the Telework Policy Emergency Amendment Act of 2026, passed on emergency basis on July 7, 2026 (Enrolled version of Bill 26-XXX).

 “(f) This section shall apply to agencies and personnel authorities otherwise exempt from this title or act; except, that it shall not apply to the Superior Court of the District of Columbia, the District of Columbia Court of Appeals, the Office of the Attorney General for the District of Columbia, or the Council or other agencies of the legislative branch of the District government.